gabrielAHN/Citibike-Deepdive/README.md

 # Citi Bike Over the Years

 These are the codes to build a dataset to anaylsis Citi bike over the years.
-To find the results of this project go to: https://www.gabrielhn.com/topics/bike/.
+To find the results of this [project].(https://www.gabrielhn.com/topics/bike/)

 This project uses python to make use of the data